What is the best wood for wood carving? You can carve any type of wood, but that doesn’t mean that you will enjoy it.

 Harder woods will dull your tools faster, which means you will need to strop and sharpen them more often.
 You may also need to make smaller cuts.

-Woods that have blemishes that will affect your carving and design (such as knots) should be avoided.
+Woods that have blemishes that will affect your carving and design (such as knots) and will not be the best wood for wood carving.

 Some say that wet or green wood is the best wood for wood carving.
 While it may be easier to carve, it often cracks as it dries.